 A man from Malaysia is the top-rated Scrabble player in the world.

 Ganesh Asirvatham is the world’s top-rated Scrabble player by the World English Language Scrabble Players Association.
 He has played 636 games winning 450 games, losing 185 with one draw.
 His high game score was 709 and his low score was 264.

 Qi is one of the top words to win at Scrabble.

 Merriam-Webster notes that the top words to win at Scrabble include qi, za, phoney, retinas, xu, zlotty, hook, gyoza, bingo, and amigo.
 You’ll also want to memorize these 30 little-known words that will help you score big.

 Over 300 words were added to the game last year

 Last September, Merriam-Webster added over 300 words to the Sixth Edition of The Official Scrabble Players Dictionary.
-It is officially OK to use the word OK as well as these 14 other words added to the Scrabble dictionary.
+Bonus: see what words were added to the seventh edition of the official Scrabble players dictionary.

 Famous crooners have featured the game in lyrics